tczbzb/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

 });
 ```

-- There is another easy option, you can directly include Facebook SDK Beta module in `project.json`, the name for this module is `plugin-facebook`.
-In this way, the engine will load the dependency files in engine loading process, but this will extend loading time.
-So, the choice is yours.
+- Option 2: you can directly include Facebook SDK Beta module in `project.json`, the name for this module is `plugin-facebook`.
+In this way, the engine loads the dependencies in engine's loading process, so it may cause the loading time to be longer.

-## 2. Config Facebook parameters in project.json

-You need to add all Facebook App related information in `project.json`:
+**step2**: fill out the info of your Facebook App in `project.json` as below,

 ```
 {